TanayB11/me/content/blog/2024-12-06-how-to-waste-your-life.md

 recently, i wrote about a framework for living: [don't waste your life](/blog/dont-waste-your-life).

-i actually think most lives are not wasted. but in a great conversation with my friend [Edison](https://www.edisonzhang.dev/), we came up with some failure modes:
+i actually think most lives are not wasted. but in a great conversation with my friend [Edison](https://www.edisonzhang.dev/), we came up with some failure modes.

+here's how to waste your life:

-## 1. caring about people that don't care about you
+## 1. care about people that don't care about you

 this one encompasses a lot. it includes putting too much effort into a friendship/relationship with someone that doesn't try to reciprocate your effort, thoughtfulness, or feelings.